Introduction to Rollins College

 Rollins is a comprehensive liberal arts college.
 Rollins is nationally recognized for its distinctive undergraduate and selected graduate programs.
 We provide opportunities to explore diverse intellectual, spiritual, and aesthetic traditions.
 We are dedicated to scholarship, academic achievement, creative accomplishment, cultural enrichment, social responsibility, and environmental stewardship.
 We value excellence in teaching and rigorous, transformative education in a healthy, responsive, and inclusive environment.

 Rollins College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate, master’s, and doctoral degrees.
-For questions about the accreditation of Rollins College,* contact the Commission on Colleges,1866 Southern Lane, Decatur, GA, 30033-4097, telephone 404-679-4500, http://www.sacs.org.
-Rollins’ accreditation was last reaffirmed in 2015; Rollins’ next reaffirmation of accreditation is scheduled for 2025.
+Rollins College also may offer credentials such as certificates and diplomas at approved degree levels.
+Questions about the accreditation of Rollins College may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, GA, 30033-4097, by calling 404-679-4500, or by using information available on the SACSCOC website (http://www.sacs.org).* Rollins obtained its SACSCOC accreditation in 1927 and has had no lapses in accreditation.
+Rollins’ accreditation was last reaffirmed in 2015

 Rollins College also holds additional program-level accreditations, approvals, or memberships.
 The College’s undergraduate and graduate business programs are accredited by The Association to Advance Collegiate Schools of Business (AACSB International).
 The undergraduate music program has been a full member of the National Association of Schools of Music since 1931.
 The chemistry program has received approval by the American Chemical Society since 1974.
 The undergraduate and graduate programs in education and teaching are approved by the Department of Education of the State of Florida, and the graduate counseling program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
 Additionally, the College’s Cornell Fine Arts Museum is accredited by the American Association of Museums.